microchip-pic-avr-examples/pic18f16q41-pwm-led-current-regulator/README.md

 **Important!** If an I/O associated with the PIC18F16Q41 exceeds Vdd or Vss, then the device will be permanently damaged.

 ## Summary
-This code example demonstrates the use of the comparator and DAC on the PIC18F16Q41 to control the current through LED(s) with little CPU overhead required.
+With a few external parts, the analog peripherals on the PIC18F16Q41 can be used to control the current through an LED.